 Houston, TX 77449

 The OSW Power-to-X Summit will be held at DNV’s Houston offices.
-The Network has secured a block of discounted hotel rooms at Hyatt Place Houston/ Katy (1401 N. Westgreen Blvd.
-Katy, Texas, 77449).
-Click here to book your room at the discounted rate ($89-99/night).
-You must make a reservation by August 12 to secure the discount.
+The Network’s discounted rate at the Hyatt Place Houston/ Katy (1401 N. Westgreen Blvd.
+Katy, Texas, 77449) has expired, but you can still book a room using this link.

 The OSW Power-to-X Summit will bring together 125+ companies from a diverse number of sectors.
 The Summit offers your company the opportunity to showcase your products and services directly to industry professionals with purchasing power.
 Download our Sponsorship Opportunities PDF to learn more.